cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 Purpose: Create a Secret with password for Postgres superuser

 - Specify a **Secret** `ads-db-secrets` of type `opaque` with an environment variable `PG_PASSWORD`, with a random value e.g. `ajZia0U0TXdtY3hmdk9UdWU0eVpYaHQK`.
 ToDO: tool/ command ?
-Ask Hendrik/ Thomas ? and save the **Secret** under the filename `ads-db-secrets.yaml`.
+Ask Hendrik/ Thomas ? and save the **Secret** under the filename `ads-db-secrets.yaml` in folder `k8s-bulletinboard/ads`.
 Do not forget to specify proper labels for component and module !

 - Now call `kubectl apply -f ads-db-secret.yaml` to create the **Secret**.